Kim Kwang-seok

 His songs were popular for their sentimental lyrics that critics said "portrayed individuals' sorrow and frustration at a time when the society was struggling in its early stage of democracy following rapid industrialization."
 He sold over 5 million records, an impressive number for a South Korean musical artist.

-He ended his own life in 1996.
+He died by suicide in 1996.

 Early life

 Kim Kwang-seok was born on January 22, 1964, in Daegu, South Korea.
 He had two older brothers and two older sisters.
-His family moved to Seoul in 1968, after Kim's father lost his job as a teacher due to his involvement in an illegal teachers' union.
+His family moved to Seoul in 1968, after Kim's father lost his job as a teacher due to his involvement in a then illegal teachers' union that eventually became the Korean Teachers and Education Workers Union.
 In elementary school, Kim studied the violin, oboe, and flute, and in high school he joined the choir.
 In 1982, he enrolled in Myongji University to study business, during which time he got a part-time job singing at a café.
 In 1984, Kim joined the Seoul National University singing association and took part in Kim Min-ki's musical play Gaettongi (개똥이).
 He joined the army in 1985, and was discharged following the death of his eldest brother.
 Kim then returned to school and joined the student activist folk band Noraereul Channeun Saramdeul (노래를 찾는 사람들) in 1987.